stamat/poops/example/src/markup/docs/static-site/pages.md

-Poops also computes read-only fields on `page`: `content` (the rendered body), `url`, `wordcount`, `excerpt`, and `filePath`. `excerpt` is the first prose paragraph as plain text (headings, comments and code skipped, capped at 160 chars) — use it as the fallback for a missing `description`, e.g. in the meta tag below or the `og`/`jsonld` filters. `filePath` is the source file's path relative to your project root (posix separators), for building "Edit on GitHub" links — see [Building a documentation site](docs-site).
+Poops also computes read-only fields on `page`: `content` (the rendered body), `url`, `wordcount`, `excerpt`, and `filePath`. `excerpt` is the first prose paragraph as plain text (headings, comments and code skipped, capped at 160 chars) — the fallback for a missing `description`, used by the `description`, `og` and `jsonld` filters. `filePath` is the source file's path relative to your project root (posix separators), for building "Edit on GitHub" links — see [Building a documentation site](docs-site).

 The excerpt describes what a reader gets, so it is taken after the template engine has run: a first